google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/vertical_spacing_and_line_height_in_design_systems/content.md

 ### So what’s the big deal?

-What all of this means in practice is a lot of discrepancies between different fonts.
-The one rule nearly all fonts (in [Latin](/glossary/latin) type) follow is to have every [glyph](/glossary/glyph) sitting on the ‘[baseline](/glossary/baseline).’
+What all of this means in practice is there are a lot of discrepancies between different fonts.
+The one rule nearly all fonts (in [Latin](/glossary/latin) type) follow is to have every [glyph](/glossary/glyph) sitting on the "[baseline](/glossary/baseline)."
 There are no rules about where the [cap-height](/glossary/cap_height), [x-height](/glossary/x_height) or [descenders](/glossary/ascenders_descenders) should be drawn in relation to the line-height, so you get inconsistencies that make vertical alignment tricky.
 This vertical alignment is necessary to create consistent, scalable designs, but aligning type perfectly can be time-consuming, especially when mixing typefaces.

 <figure>